 The study demonstrates that regulatory T cells are not the only cells that help counteract inflammation, though they are the most widely recognized for having this effect.
 With this new insight into bystander T cells, researchers may be able to leverage them in future treatment for type 1 diabetes.
 Additional research is necessary to explore this potential.

 The Diabetes Research Connection, for which von Herrath is a member of the Scientific Review Committee, is committed to supporting novel research studies for type 1 diabetes.
 The DRC provides funding to support early career scientists in carrying out research projects geared toward preventing and curing type 1 diabetes as well as minimizing complications and improving quality of life for those living with the disease.
-Learn more about current projects and how to support these efforts by visiting http://diabetesresearchconnection.org.
+Click to learn more about current projects and provide support.